 The Bully breed is not a dog with large exercise requirements.
-In fact, this breed can even adapt to apartment style living, provided their daily requirements are meet with a long walk.
+In fact, this breed can even adapt to apartment-style living, provided their daily requirements are met with a long walk.

 Training is a great way to stimulate their brains and further bond with your pet.
 Additionally, training from an early age ensures that your puppy will grow up to be well-mannered and obedient.